Get compensation for an eye injury at work that left you with temporary or permanent vision loss. Find out your options in addition to workers’ comp.

 Carpenters, electricians, welders, assembly line workers, mechanics, and computer data personnel consistently have the highest reported rates of on-the-job eye injuries.

 Common Causes of Workplace Eye Injuries

+Invasion of Foreign Bodies: Getting something in your eye hurts, and even tiny particles can cause serious damage.
 Projected metal flakes, splintered wood, shards of glass, and other tiny particulates can enter an eye and cause irritation or scratch the cornea.
-These particulates can be no larger than a pinhead.

 Commercial staples, nails, wires, cutting instruments, saws, blades, and other hazardous tools can penetrate an eye or damage the cornea.